Distillery hosts music, tours, tastings

 The distillery also hosts live music.
 On Second Saturday, from 4 to 7 p.m., it opens the doors for a Bourbon ‘n Blues Open Jam Session for any musician who wants to use its backline of Mapex drums, Zildjian cymbals, Hammond organ, Peavey and Fender amps — plus free popcorn.
 In addition, they’ve hosted films for Story Screen, bachelor/bachelorette parties, charity events and a few weddings.
 On Nov.
 4, it will host a chili festival.
 “Just turn up with your crockpot three-quarters full,” says Keramedjian.

 Denning’s Point Distillery, at 10 N. Chestnut St., is open for tastings from 2 to 8 p.m. on Friday and 2 to 6 p.m. on Sunday.
 Half-hour tours, followed by a tasting, are conducted on Saturday, usually at 2:30, 3:30 and 4:30 p.m.
 The cost is $5 per person.
 See denningspointdistillery.com or call 845-476-8413.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.